Community Collaboration Partners

 The Center for Leadership and Civic Engagement primarily collaborates with community agencies that:

-• Have well defined mission statements and a commitment to local impact;
+- Have well-defined mission statements and a commitment to local impact;

-• Foster an environment of mutual respect, diversity, and inclusion for local and global cultures;
+- Foster an environment of mutual respect, diversity, and inclusion for local and global cultures;

-• Offer meaningful, positive experiences – both educational and social – that will enhance the education of our students and promote our mission;
+- Offer meaningful, positive experiences – both educational and social – that will enhance the education of our students as global citizens and leaders and promote RIT’s mission; and,

 Key Terms